andrei-akopian/Contact/README.md

 # TODOs
 - [ ] make commands from all languages work regardless
 - [ ] change dictionaries to have all words in one list
-- [ ] add dictionaries to dictionaries
+- [ ] add more dictionaries to dictionaries
 - [ ] add more languages
 - [ ] add more commands